Body Positive Dorset

 Educational Action Challenging Homophobia (EACH) is an award-winning charity for people affected by homophobia and transphobia.
 EACH provides training and support in a variety of ways.

-Actionline is their helpline for young people.
-If you a young person who has been affected by homophobia and transphobia please call them on 0808 1000 143.
-Guidance is both professional and confidential.
+They have a helpline for young people.
+If you are a young person who has been affected by homophobia and transphobia please call them on 0808 1000 143.
+Guidance is both professional and confidential and open Monday to Friday, 9:00am – 4:30pm.

 EACH also provides a range of training and consultancy services.
 Services are provided for a variety of organisations such as local councils, the Criminal Justice System and Youth Services.